Looking back 2018, it flew like an arrow. It was so fast that it's already in February 2019!

 In the meanwhile, I got my left arm injured and it took a few months to recover.

 I visited two new countries and seven new cities.
-I wanted to visit a few more counties, but could not manage mainly because of the moving.
+I wanted to visit a few more countries, but could not manage mainly because of the moving.

 - Tokyo, Japan in Feburary